The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

-It is essential to use the CAN-bus connection of the GX device (eg CCGX or VGX) with the batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.
+It is essential to use the CAN-bus connection of the GX device (e.g. Cerbo GX or CCGX) with the batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.

-The minimum required firmware version for the Color Control GX is v2.15.
-It is highly recommended to use the latest firmware version on all connected devices, including CCGX/VGX, Inverter/Charger and MPPTs.
+For new systems, the minimum required firmware version for the GX Device (e.g. Cerbo GX is v2.42.
+It is highly recommended to use the latest firmware version on all connected devices, including the GX device Inverter/Charger and MPPTs.
 There are regular updates to improve performance and reliability.

-The minimum firmware version is 422.
+The minimum firmware version for new installations is 469.
 Though updating to the latest firmware is recommended where possible, and a necessary first step when troubleshooting issues.